Finding and Managing Literature

 General Search Sites

 Note: please send me links to publicly accessible literature databases in the areas of engineering and for conference proceedings.
-Pubmed and Medline have the medical world covered very well but Engineering is missing such a reference.
+Pubmed and Medline have the medical world covered very well but Engineering is missing such a comprehensive resource.

 Journal Search Sites